magento/knowledge-base/src/troubleshooting/general/site-fails-to-load-due-to-maintenance-mode-left-enabled.md

 ## Cause

-Having maintenance mode enabled prevents the site loading.
+Having maintenance mode enabled prevents the site to load.

 ## Solution

-To check the current maintenance mode status run the following command from the CLI:
+To check the current maintenance mode status, run the following command from the CLI:

 ```clike
 bin/magento maintenance:status
 ```

-To disable maintenance mode run the following command in CLI:
+To disable maintenance mode, run the following command in CLI:

 ```clike
 bin/magento maintenance:disable